veloce/vim-behat/README.md

 " be prepended to the default path with g:behat_executables. let g:behat_executables = ['behat.sh']

-" disable omni completion cache (enabled by default as calling behat can be slow) let g:behat_disable_omnicompl_cache = 1

 " if you use neocomplcache add this to enable behat completion if !exists('g:neocomplcache_omni_patterns')
     let g:neocomplcache_omni_patterns = {}
 endif
 let g:neocomplcache_omni_patterns.behat = '\(When\|Then\|Given\|And\)\s.*$'

+" disable omni completion steps cache
+" normally you don't want to do this because it's slow (and will prevent neocomplcache from working) " let g:behat_disable_omnicompl_cache = 1
 ```

 ### Buffer (local) settings examples